sHesl/sHesl.github.io/md/20190803_shaking_out_a_password.md

 		}

 		for {
-			// if password meets regex requirements, no more squeezes neccessary if r.Match(lastSqeeze) {
+			// if password meets regex requirements, no more squeezes necessary if r.Match(lastSqueeze) {
-				return lastSqeeze, nil
+				return lastSqueeze, nil
 			}

 			cs.Read(out)                     // squeeze another password out ...
-			ascii85.Encode(lastSqeeze, out) // ...and base85 it
+			ascii85.Encode(lastSqueeze, out) // ...and base85 it
 		}
 	}

-	return lastSqeeze, nil // no regex specifed, use first squeeze }
+	return lastSqueeze, nil // no regex specified, use first squeeze }
 ```

 Maybe I'll have some one-off use for something like this in the future, but I doubt it.
-Instead, I'll just consider this a fun exercise in using some fancy new primatives and happily continue using my real password manager :)
+Instead, I'll just consider this a fun exercise in using some fancy new primitives and happily continue using my real password manager :)